 Part 3: Medium-wave radio stations can broadcast at frequencies separated by as little as 10 kHz.
 Suppose two stations are broadcasting on two frequencies, and suppose that your antenna receives equal power from each station.
 Assuming your antenna acts like a signal with 10-kΩ source impedance, what is the minimum separation of station frequencies such that your tuner can select one station and have the amplitude of the other station be half as large?

-Part 4: Disconnect your signal source from A. Assemble the first amplifier stage of the radio by adding Q1 and R2.
-Do not add C3 or C4 yet.
-What is the average value of the voltage at B?
+Part 4: Disconnect your signal source from A. Assemble the first amplifier stage of the radio by adding Q1, C1, R1, and R2.
+Do not add C2 or C3.
+What are the average values of the voltages at B and C?
 What is the quiescent current flowing into Q1's collector?
-Deliver to A a 10-mVpp sinusoid of source impedance 100 Ω using your function generator, two resistors, and a capacitor.
-Look at the voltage on the collector of Q1.
-Adjust the frequency of the sinusoid until the amplitude at the output is largest.
-What is the gain of the amplifier?
-Add C3.
-What is the gain now?
-Use the output amplitude dial on your function generator to modulate your signal amplitude from 10 mVpp to 20 mVpp at around 1 Hz.
-How much does the voltage on B change with your modulation?
-Why does B change with your modulation?
-From your knowledge of transistors, how much do you expect the voltage at B to change with your modulation?
+Deliver to B a 10-mVpp sinusoid of source impedance 100 Ω and frequency 1 MHz.
+Use your function generator, two resistors, and a capacitor.
+What is the voltage gain of the amplifier from B to C?
+What is the average value of C?
+Explain why the average value of C changes when we apply a 10-mVpp sinusoid to the base of Q1.

-Part 5: Disconnect the voltage source from A and connect the antenna in its place.
+Part 5: Disconnect the voltage source from B. Add capacitor C2.
+Connect the antenna A12.
 Complete the radio circuit.
-When you have all components loaded, your speaker should be making a sound.
+When you have all components loaded, your speaker should be making noise.
 Adjust the tuning capacitor.
 How many stations can you detect?
 Can you improve reception by putting your hand on the coil?
 What happens if you disconnect the antenna and touch the coil?
 What happens when you turn the breadboard power supply on?
-Try to explain each of your observations to your instructor.
+Try to explain each observation to your instructor.